sarimdev786/sarimdev786/README.md

 ## 🤝 Open to Collaboration

-I am open to collaborating on **MERN and Next.js products, mobile applications, backend architecture, API integrations, dashboards, SaaS platforms, and ERP/Odoo systems**.
+I am open to collaborating on **MERN and Next.js products, mobile applications, backend architecture, API integrations, dashboards, SaaS platforms, and ERP systems**.

 ## 📫 Connect With Me